Transcontinental Tour

 Day 24.

 Today we are nearing the western end of the Gunbarrel Highway as we arrive in Wiluna, where we will be staying for a couple of nights at the Gunbarrel Laager Travellers Rest.
 There are laundry facilities here so washing can be done if required.
-Our dinner is provided for us tonight at the Laager Restaurant.
+Dinner can be purchased at the Laager Restaurant.

 Day 25.